 - image exhibits

-- specifications or schedules
+- specs or schedules

 Practicum Exam Question Types